Page last updated:

 Upgrade header and other headers required to complete the WebSocket handshake.
 You must configure your load balancer to not upgrade the HTTP request, but rather to pass the

-Upgrade header through to the CF router.
+Upgrade header through to the PAS router.
 The procedures required to configure your load balancer depends on your IaaS and load balancer.
 The following list includes several possible approaches:

 Some load balancers can recognize the

-Upgradeheader and pass these requests through to the CF router without returning the WebSocket handshake response.
+Upgradeheader and pass these requests through to the PAS router without returning the WebSocket handshake response.
 This may or may not be default behavior, and may require additional configuration.

 Some load balancers do not support passing WebSocket handshake requests containing the